Cesniux/to-do-app/README.md

 # to-do-app
-An assignment to do the to-do list app
+An assignment to do the to-do-list app, assigned by Rokas Anisas.
-Assigned by Rokas Anisas